jampp/geeks/_src/_posts/2016-05-08-prestodb-on-amazon-emr-at-jampp.markdown

 At Jampp we are big users of Amazon EMR.
 Since we handle a lot of data, our volumes keep growing and we have a lot of unstructured log data.
 Amazon EMR was a great fit for a lot of the use cases we had for analytics and log forensics.
 <!--excerpt.end-->

 We really like the versatility EMR provides with the apps available like PrestoDB, Spark and  Hive.
 It doesn’t limit you to one kind of processing since you can do batch, interactive and real-time workloads mixed with some Machine Learning magic.
-In particular, we found in PrestoDB a great tool that gave us speed and flexibility and was much more robust than Spark SQL as a SQL tool for large scale analytics.
+In particular, we found in PrestoDB a great tool that gave us speed and flexibility, and was much more robust than Spark SQL as a SQL tool for large scale analytics.
 As our use of Presto grew, we even got featured in the Amazon [PrestoDB product page](https://aws.amazon.com/elasticmapreduce/details/presto/).

 Our production cluster executes daily ETL tasks and contains a warehouse stored in Parquet backed tables, which is queried by OLAP processes through PrestoDB and Spark.
-These daily and hourly ETL jobs extract data from different sources like RDS databases and log files and centralize everything in the EMR Cluster.
+These daily and hourly ETL jobs extract data from different sources like RDS databases and log files, and centralize everything in the EMR Cluster.
 We found <a href="https://github.com/airbnb/airflow" target="_blank">Airflow from AirBnB</a> to be a great tool for orchestrating these workflows and we will talk more in detail on how and why we use it on a later post.

 During this post, we will focus on our experience with Presto and the different customizations we implemented and nuggets of wisdom we learnt along the way.

 Using Presto through Amazon EMR’s apps enabled us to get up and running quickly and scale capacity as needed during peak hours.
-We were also able to quickly analyze the enormous amount of logs that we have been dumping on S3, using tables defined in Hive with regular expressions.
+We were also able to quickly analyze the enormous amount of logs that we had been dumping on S3, using tables defined in Hive with regular expressions.
 Also, we could combine this information with data from relational databases that we had previously imported to the cluster or that was directly in the databases.
 Over time we tuned a lot of Presto’s configuration files and add monitoring, using a bootstrap action.

 One problem we had with EMR 4.x is that bootstrap actions are executed before all the EMR apps like Hadoop, Presto, Spark, etc. are installed.
 In our case we needed to configure Presto and additional programs after Presto was installed.
 Because of this we developed a way in the bootstrap script to wait for the Presto process to be installed before continuing with the configurations steps.
 You can get an idea of how to achieve this in the following thread we answered in the AWS forum:
 [https://forums.aws.amazon.com/thread.jspa?threadID=220183&tstart=25](https://forums.aws.amazon.com/thread.jspa?threadID=220183&tstart=25)

 Since we moved the cluster to VPC, and one of the databases from which we import data into the cluster is in EC2 classic, we had to add Classic Link between the cluster and the Amazon RDS database.
 The cluster grows and shrinks during the day, so we created a script that we execute every time a node is bootstrapped.
 The script adds new nodes to the db’s security group whenever the number of nodes in the cluster is increased.
 Here is the script in case you need to replicate this behaviour:

 {% highlight shell %}
 #!/bin/sh